-The credit to the Surplus or Deficit on the Provision of Services from the Pension Reserve per note 12.1 is £125.000 million.
-The actuary reported a net pension asset at 31 March 2023 with the council assessing this as nil as no economic benefit is available to the council at 31 March 2023.
-The council's net liability in respect of pensions therefore decreased by £575.000 million in 2022/23 to £nil.
+The credit to the Surplus or Deficit on the Provision of Services from the Pension Reserve per note 12.1 is $\pounds$ 127.000 million.
+The actuary reported a net pension asset against funded liabilities of $\pounds$ 1,273.000m at 31 March 2023.
+The recognition of this asset was limited to $\pounds$ 546.000m based on an asset ceiling calculation of the extent to which the Council could recover the asset through reduced contributions.
+At the same time, there remained unfunded liabilities totalling $\pounds$ 276.000m.
+These balances have been recorded separately as assets and liabilities in line with accounting standards.
 The pension liability represents the best estimate of the current value of pensions, which the council will have to fund.
 The real discount factor, which is used to express the benefits in current value terms rather than cash terms, has increased from -0.5% at March 2022 to 1.8% at March 2023.